Percentage Calculator

 Add X%: multiply by (1 + X/100). $100 + 8% = $100 × 1.08 = $108.
 Subtract X%: multiply by (1 − X/100). $100 − 15% = $100 × 0.85 = $85.
 Useful for discounts, sales tax, markups, and tips.

 A percentage point is the absolute difference between two percentages.
 If a rate goes from 10% to 15%, that's a 5 percentage point increase.
 A percent (relative change) would be (15 − 10) ÷ 10 = 50%—the rate increased by 50% of its original value.
-In news and finance, "the Fed raised rates by 0.25 percentage points" means the rate itself went up 0.25%, not 0.25% of the rate.
+In news and finance, "the Fed raised rates by 0.25 percentage points" means the quoted rate level rose by 0.25 percentage points (for example from 5.00% to 5.25%), not a relative increase of 0.25% of the previous rate.

 If you have a final amount after a percentage change, divide by the multiplier.
 After 20% markup: $120 ÷ 1.20 = $100 original.
 After 15% discount: $85 ÷ 0.85 = $100 original.
 For "what was the price before tax?" use our sales tax calculator in remove-tax mode.